yuejoo/demo/Design.md

 ## Solutions
-The major discussion around is that it's to load the data one-time for all to memory.

 ### Proposal 0.
 (Process for all)
 * 1. The CLI load the file in memory at one time with structured data model.
 * 2. Porcess the in memory data model.